ruby-rice/rice/doc/bindings/memory_management.rst

 .. _ownership:

-Use :ref:`return` to tell Rice that Ruby should take ownership of a returned value.
 Let's look at an example:

 .. code-block:: cpp